famicomical/spellsort/readme.md

 Pu-Li-Ru-La (Japan).img
 Pu-Li-Ru-La (Japan).sub
 ```
-constitute a valid set. spellsort will not attempt to search for associated disc image files that don't have the same name.
+constitute a valid set.
+SpellSort will not attempt to search for associated disc image files that don't have the same name.

 Only sorting by alpha is supported.
 Customized file order would require the creation of a GUI, which is beyond the scope of this project.

-Disc images must be uncompressed. spellsort will not automatically decompress zip/rar/etc archives.
+Disc images must be uncompressed.
+SpellSort will not automatically decompress zip/rar/etc archives.

-Warning: spellsort will move all of the files on your SD card.
+Warning: SpellSort will move all of the files on your SD card.
 If you are using your ODE's SD card as general storage, you can place your files in a folder called "ignore" at the root of the SD.
 This is the only folder whose contents will remain unchanged on a normal run.

 On a cleanup run, files that aren't used by Wizard will be moved to the 'ignore' folder.